 A Cavity Wall is a wall that has a hollow space in between the walls.
 In other words, two walls are separated by a cavity or hollow space.
 Cavity walls are made to drain out the water through weep holes at the bottom of the wall system.
 These weep holes serve to remove evaporated water from the hollow space between walls to the outside.

-A cavity wall with both inner and outer sides, made up of masonry is referred to as a double with masonry wall.
+A cavity wall with both inner and outer sides, made up of masonry is referred to as a double with a masonry wall.
 The two sides are the leaves of the wall.
-The inner wall of a cavity wall is called as internal leaf and outer one is external leaf.
+The inner wall of a cavity wall is called an internal leaf and the outer one is an external leaf.

 - Outer Wall: It is generally made up of brick and is on the outer side of the building.

 - Inner Wall: It is on the inner side of the building and can be made up of bricks, concrete blocks, and reinforced concrete.

 - Metal ties: They are used to fasten the two walls together to make the cavity wall stronger.
 Metal ties are also known as bonding blocks.

 - Water Barrier: A water barrier is a thin membrane which keeps dampness away from the cavity between the walls.